ItzFaded/ItzFaded/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on: https://itzfaded.page/
+- 🔭 I’m currently working on: https://itzfaded.no/
+- You might not get access!